Upholding the Contract

-CSA's Legal Department and Grievances and Human Resources Department address a wide variety of issues related to the needs of our 6,100 in-service members, including 400 Day Care members, and our 10,000 retired members including their spouses and domestic partners.
-These departments counsel the union officers on labor laws and legal matters, and handle grievances filed on behalf of our members as well those filed against them.
+CSA’s Legal Department, Grievance Department and Field Services handle a wide variety of issues related to the needs of our 6,100 in-service members, including 200 Day Care members, and our 10,000 retired members including their spouses and domestic partners.
+These departments provide counsel to the union’s officers on legal matters, and handle grievances filed on behalf of our members as well those filed against them.
 We also offer technical support and training on responding to grievances and how to interpret the CSA contract and other union agreements.

-For resolution of grievance and human resources issues, call Director of Grievances/Human Resources Bob Reich at (212) 823-2020 or email him at email@example.com.
-If your issue must be referred to counsel, he will contact the Legal Department on your behalf.
+For resolution of grievance and human resources issues, call Director of Grievances Bob Reich at (212) 823-2020 or email him at firstname.lastname@example.org.
+If your issue must be handled by an attorney, Mr. Reich will contact the Legal Department on your behalf.

 What is a grievance?